Breastfeeding: impact on estrogen levels, the vagina and pelvic floor

 The result can be vaginal dysbiosis, such as bacterial vaginosis (BV) or aerobic vaginitis (AV).
 Symptoms can include odour, discharge, itching, burning and discomfort.

-The pelvic floor muscles and tissue may become a little weaker, as the impact of oestrogen is strong on this area of the body.
+The pelvic floor muscles and tissue may become a little weaker, as the impact of estrogen is strong on this area of the body.
 Be gentle and don’t try to jump right back into your normal exercise routine or strenuous activities – allow your body time to heal and only do what you feel you can.

-Searchable phyto-oestrogen containing foods list1,2
+Searchable phytoestrogen-containing foods list1,2

 Plant species (Common name)μg/100 g dry weightLevels